codeTrackLift/ripple/README.md

 # Ripple Button | UI Experiment

-## About
 This "mini-project" was developed during my [Forbes Media Internship](https://www.linkedin.com/posts/codebypete_webdevelopment-mernstackdeveloper-activity-6931971649504198656-hdBr/?utm_source=linkedin_share&utm_medium=member_desktop_web).
 Built with create-react-app and css animations.

-This was one of my submissions to the Forbes UI Showcase.
-See this [blog article](https://www.codebypete.com/pages/blog.html#blog11Button) for more details about my first 3 weeks as a 43 year old software engineering intern.

  > Skills Utilized:
  <ol>